jjoony93/jeonssa-HCI/DP1_jeonssa/DP1_jeonssa.md

 * Although some restaurants have allocated areas where waiting customers can stay, many restaurants lack such space, which makes it hard for potential customers to wait

 <br /><br />
+## Studio Reflection

+### FEEDBACK SUMMARY

+* I wish the slides were less wordy (too much information in one slide, hard for people not proficient in English)
+* What if you research / find out about services that already implement what you are aiming to do.
+Competitor Analysis (existing apps not successful why?)
+* What if you pick a specific target (out of restaurant owner, or customer) which you want to tailor your service to?
+* I liked that you went out of your way to interview a restaurant own

+### FEEDBACK REFLECTION

+* For upcoming presentations, we will put less text and explain more verbally, making use of effective visual aids.
+* Now is not the appropriate time to conduct competitor analysis, but in future phases we will do so and try to develop a key-changer that will differentiate our service from already existing services.
+* Our service inevitably deals with both the restaurant owners and customers.
+It is hard to imagine a service that only considers customer’s point of view and vice versa; we want to provide a service that satisfies both the restaurant owners and customers to a certain level.
+* Thank you!
+Before moving on to next phase, we will try to interview more restaurant owners and customers to acquire wider perspective and a more comprehensive understanding.

+<br /><br />
 ## Interview Notes